-FDA: Pradaxa not for patients with mechanical heart valvesDecember 21st, 2012 in Cardiology /
+FDA: Pradaxa not for patients with mechanical heart valvesDecember 21, 2012 in Medicine & Health / Cardiology

 (HealthDay)—The blood thinner Pradaxa should not be used to prevent stroke or blood clots in patients with mechanical heart valves, the U.S. Food and Drug Administration said in a warning issued Wednesday.

 As the agency noted, a clinical trial in Europe was halted recently because patients taking Pradaxa (dabigatran) were more likely to suffer strokes, heart attacks and clots forming on their mechanical heart valves than patients who were taking the older blood thinner warfarin.